mayankmahajan24/QL/docs/LanguageReference.md

 ```
 int a = 5 * 6
-print(a)

 float b = 1.0 * 10.0
-print(b)
 ```
-The program above will print a as 30 and be as 10.0.
+The program above will have a equal to 30 and b equal to 10.0.

 </FORMATTING>